The balance equation: Ambition vs. burnout in business

 Example: Implement a “no-email after 8 PM” rule for yourself and your team.
 By setting this expectation, you encourage healthier habits across the board.

-Strategy 2: Prioritize High-Impact Goals
+Strategy 2: Prioritize high-impact goals

 Focus on fewer, higher-priority objectives.
 Spreading yourself too thin reduces effectiveness and creates unnecessary stress.